chrischow/kaggle-ds-ml-survey/README.md

 </details>

 ## Data Preparation
 The data provided was already pretty clean.
-All I had to do was add a group to indicate the groups we were interested in, and delete all other entries.
+All I had to do was add a group variable to indicate the groups we were interested in, and delete all other entries.
+I didn't actually start analysing the data in this notebook.
+I did some preliminary EDA, which can be found in the other folders in this repository.

 <details><summary style="color: #8497B0;"><em>Code</em></summary>
 <p>